-Karakol Ski Resort: The Complete Guide To Kyrgyzstan’s Best Skiing
+Karakol Ski Resort And Beyond : Discovering Kyrgyzstan’s Best Skiing

 Thinking about skiing in Kyrgyzstan?
-Then you may have come across Karakol Ski Resort, the country’s largest and most popular ski resort.
+Then you may have come across Karakol Ski Resort, the largest and most popular ski resort of all of the Kyrgyzstan ski resorts.

 While Karakol is unlikely to win any awards as the most expansive or most modern ski resort in the world, it has plenty to recommend it for skiers and snowboarders looking for a new skiing challenge in an off-the-beaten-path destination.